DOI-USGS/ds-gitflows-static/course-instructions.md

 ![image](https://user-images.githubusercontent.com/13220910/81228151-2b80ca00-8fb3-11ea-9ffe-885791732755.png)

 You have pushed your changes up to GitHub!
-Close this issue and move on to the next one.
+Please move on to the next section.

 </details>